mbprothero/cs4200/README.md

 Welcome to Facial Identification

-Download the code from the repository and open with SPYDER(Anaconda) or CommandLine (You may need to download Anaconda)
+Download the code from the repository and open with Anaconda(SPYDER) or CommandLine (You may need to download Anaconda)

 ============================================================================